laderast/laderast.github.io/README.md

 ## Taking a tour of the Project

+These are the main files for the project.

 - `index.Rmd` - This is the *main* website page.
 - `about.Rmd` - This is a nice looking about page built using the `{postcards}` package.
+- `image` - A folder.
+Any images you put in here can be accessed by `image/ted.jpg` in your pages.
-- `articles/` - This is a nice place to park your articles
+- `articles/` - A folder.
+This is a nice place to park your articles.
+For right now, it's probably easier to have self-contained articles (single html files)
 - `_site.yml` - Customize this to change menus and links
 - `_site/` folder - this contains your *rendered* website - you'll drop this folder into Netlify Drop and it will serve it.